boilerroomtv/boilerroom-interview-challenge/README.md

   we're storing in a type-safe way.

 When using this API,
-it will store files in the `data/` directory, which you can expect during development.
+it will store files in the `data/` directory.

 ## Tasks